ART 1MI3 MatlInvestigation&Concepts

 There are five projects this term, worth a total of 80% of the final mark (16% each), due on the designated dates.

 Each project will receive a letter/number grade following submission.
 Instructor will provide written comments about each project via e.mail or hard-copy with notation of marks for each project.
 If no work is submitted at deadline or time of scheduled critique, student will receive a 0.
-If work is presented to instructor within one week of deadline, work will be marked and automatically reduced one full letter grade (i.e., B+ becomes C+).
+If work is presented to instructor within one week of deadline, work will be marked and automatically reduced one full letter grade (i.e., B+ would become C+).

 20% of final mark will be based on quality of course participation (engagement with course ideas and materials during class meeting time, participation in group critiques, responsible use of tools/materials, and studio etiquette).